Fort Worth Domestic Violence Lawyer

 Can The Victim Drop Charges?

-An EPO is a court order prohibiting a person charged with family violence from doing certain actions, with a goal of protecting the victim.
-This can prevent the accused from communicating or harassing in a threatening manner.
-They can be stopped from going within 500 feet of work, school or home.
-These types of requests can be requested from police officers for the victim or the state attorney.
+An EPO is a court order prohibiting a person charged with family violence from certain actions.
+The goal is to protect the victim.
+This can prevent the accused from communicating or harassing the victim in a threatening manner.
+The accused can be stopped from going within 500 feet of the victims work place, school or home.
+These types of requests are requested for the victim by police officers or the state attorney.

-• Effective for 31 to 91 days depending on the victims specific injuries involved.
+• EPO is effective for 31 to 91 days depending on the victims injuries.

 If you have an EPO against you, its important you contact an attorney for guidance.
-Violating these ordered can ruin your chances in court or dismissal of the case.
+Violating these ordered can ruin your chances in court or a case dismissal.

-What Happens If I Plead Guilty to Domestic Violence?
+What Happens If I Plead Guilty to Family Violence?

 Many people wrongly assume that a charge of domestic violence in Fort Worth automatically makes them guilty in the court’s eyes.
-When you plead guilty right away, you are damaging your criminal record for life, creating a history of violence that other people can point to.
-Put simply, you may be causing hardships in your life beyond the associated legal penalties.
-In some cases, pleading guilty to domestic violence could lead to the loss of your family relationships, including custody of your children, and that’s just a start.
-You could also lose your job, hindering all of your attempts at financial stability.
-Don’t risk your entire future by pleading guilty to a charge without speaking with a Fort Worth domestic violence charge lawyer first.
+However, if you plead guilty right away, you are damaging your criminal record for life, creating a history of violence that other people can point to in the future.

-What Usually Happens in a Domestic Violence Case From Start To Finish?
+What Happens in a Domestic Violence Case From Start To Finish?

 Typical Family Violence Case Proceedings